-Actor Position Expert Knowledge Consumer Knowledge Broker Gatekeeper Focal point Co- membership of cliques
+Actor Position Expert Knowledge Consumer Knowledge Broker Gatekeeper Focal Point Co- membership

-L-Sup02 Supervisor X (1) X(2)
+L-Sup02 Supervisor X (1) X (2)

-L-P Project X (2) X(1) X(1) X(1) X(1)
+L-PEng02 Project Engineer X (2) X (1) X (1) X (1) X(1)

-Eng02 Engineer

-L-S Senior X (3) X(3)
+L-SEng01 Senior Engineer X (3) X (3)

-Eng01 Engineer

-L-PM5 Project Manager X(2) Χ X(2)
+L-PM5 Project Manager X (2) Χ X (2)

-L-Eng09 Engineer X(1)
+L-Eng09 Engineer X (1)

-F-PM01 Project X(2)
+F-PM01 Project Manager X (2)

-Manager . ,

-L-Eng08 Engineer X(3)
+L-Eng08 Engineer X (3)

-F = Foreign actor

-L = Local company
+Notes: F = Foreign actor; L = Local company.

-Furthermore for the data gathered in the previous section of the perceived experts in this project, it was considered important to examine the KT methods and mechanisms, as well as the types of knowledge received and shared between these key actors.
+Furthermore, for the data gathered in the previous section of the perceived experts in this project, it was considered important to examine the KT methods and mechanisms, as well as the types of knowledge received and shared between these key actors.
 The data collection involved a number of interviews with key knowledge actors from this ICJV project using open-ended questions.
 The interviewees were briefed on the background of the research topic.
 The findings showed that most of the key actors in this ICJV project preferred to use face-to-face communication, mentoring and coaching, group meetings or team meetings, project history or case writing, brainstorming, socialising out-of-hours (lunch or coffee breaks), regular meetings and continuous meetings, on-the-job training, memoranda and letters, minutes of meetings, team collaboration tools, knowledge databases, mentoring and coaching and lesson-learned meetings as KT methods and mechanisms to exchange their knowledge.